Computer Repair and Maintenance

 |GNED-212||Ethics in Technology and the Environment||Progress Campus|

-- This School of Engineering Technology and Applied Science program will offer a practical approach to personal computer hardware and software installation, repair and maintenance.
+- This School of Engineering Technology and Applied Science program takes a practical approach to personal computer hardware and software installation, repair and maintenance.

-- Students will also be introduced to local and remote computer communication systems.
+- You are introduced to local and remote computer communication systems.

-- In the Computer Repair and Maintenance program, students will have the opportunity to work with a wide range of high-tech equipment.
+- In the Computer Repair and Maintenance program, you have the opportunity to work with a wide range of high-tech equipment.

-- The certificate students will earn reflects a high standard of learning.
+- The certificate you earn reflects a high standard of learning.

-- Grads will be positioned to pursue industry's A+ Certification and Network+ program.
+- Once you complete the program, you will be positioned to pursue industry's A+ Certification and Network+ certifications.

-Once students graduate, they may be eligible to transfer into the second year of the Computer Systems Technician or Technology - Networking programs.
+As a graduate, you may be eligible to transfer into the second year of the Computer Systems Technician or Technology - Networking programs.

 - Technical support